tannerryan/ecpush/README.md

 ecpush is a Go library for subscribing to real-time meteorological data feeds from Environment Canada.

+## Documentation
+Please visit the corresponding [**GoDoc**](https://godoc.org/github.com/TheTannerRyan/ecpush) entry for all necessary documentation, including parameter definitions and program defaults.

 ## Goals
 The main goal of ecpush is to provide a simple and lightweight client that can be used for receiving real-time data events directly from Environment Canada's meteorological product feed.

-The client does not directly fetch the published products, but provides a notification channel containing the product location (HTTP URL to Environment Canada's Datamart).
+The client can directly fetch the published products, or it can just provide a notification channel containing the product location (HTTP URL to Environment Canada's Datamart).
+This can be set by modifying the `NotifyOnly` field in the `Client` struct.

 The client has also been designed to fully and properly recover from disconnections, without the need to prompt a reconnection.